 My end goal has always been writing songs that people would enjoy.
 Since lyric writing is my specialty, my crutch is depending on others to bring in the theory and work with me on the arranging of my musical ideas.
 This is changing, I am looking at ways to increase my musical knowledge to include being able to write the music to go with my vast amounts of lyrics that I come up with regularly.

-Thanks to Janet Berry Landrum’s suggestions, I have been a Writer Member of BMI (Broadcast Music, Inc). since 1994 and since I’ve created a Music Publisher Company Name with ASCAP (American Society of Composers, Authors & Publishers) called “Grandma’s Mantel Music,” so my idea is to move over to ASCAP in the Spring of 2018.
-But I figured out for myself is not to wait until 2018 to make my dream happen.
+Thanks to Janet Berry Landrum’s suggestions, I have been a Writer Member of BMI (Broadcast Music, Inc). since 1994.
+I had been planning to open a Music Publisher Company Name with ASCAP (American Society of Composers, Authors & Publishers) called “Grandma’s Mantel Music,” and plan to move over to ASCAP in the Spring of 2018.

 These days, I have been submitting songs to American Songwriter contests and looking for ways to get my music out there.
-I feel if I am going to write songs, I will make sure they are put out into the universe.
+I feel if I am going to write lyrics, I will make sure they are put out into the universe to generate interest from the Music Industry about my overall creative abilities & talent.

 Something I wanted to add here is that I am open and looking forward to collaborating with others.
 It would be ideal if it’s someone who is a composer/songwriter and is actively writing and recording new material.
 Please contact me if you are interested in collaborating!
 Looking forward to hearing from you!

 I currently reside in Bloomington-Normal, IL with my wife Melanie and our two beautiful daughters, Grace Marie and Annie Jean.
 If the stars align, I could see us moving down to Nashville so we can enjoy the fruits of my labor.
-Heck, maybe Melanie might even enjoy it down there on Music Row!
+But yeah, one step at a time.
+I’ll be looking at ways to get to future events, especially down in Nashville.